FKLC/WhatsAppToDiscord/docs/commands.md

 - Format: `disableWAUpload`

 ## setDCPrefix
-When enabled (disabled by default), your Discord username will be added to messages sent to WhatsApp from Discord.
+When set (your username by default), the prefix will be added to messages sent to WhatsApp from Discord.
 - Format: `setDCPrefix`

 ## enableDCPrefix